 tikv-importer(the "back end") combines and sorts the KV pairs and then imports these sorted pairs as a whole into the TiKV cluster.

 This tutorial assumes you use several new and clean CentOS 7 instances.
 You can use VMware, VirtualBox or other tools to deploy a virtual machine locally or a small cloud virtual machine on a vendor-supplied platform.
-Because TiDB Lightning consumes a large amount of computer resources, it is recommended that you allocate at least 16 GB memory and CPU of 32 cores for running it with the best performance.
+Because TiDB Lightning consumes a large amount of computer resources, it is recommended that you allocate at least 4 GB memory for running it.